Guidelines and Procedures

 All State Historical Markers, “including state format markers installed after 1945 and markers installed by the Indiana Civil War centennial commission, are the property of the state.”
 IC 4-23-7.2-11(a).

 All costs associated with moving a marker must be paid by the party desiring the relocation.
-Markers may be relocated,
+Markers may be relocated for the following reasons:

-Indiana State Historical Markers may be relocated or removed only with the approval of the Indiana Library and Historical Board upon the recommendation of the IHB.
-The IHB may authorize temporary removal of a marker for maintenance work.
-In an emergency situation, the IHB may authorize the removal and disposition of markers that have been damaged or are at risk.
+Indiana State Historical Markers may be relocated or removed only with the approval of the Indiana Library and Historical Board (ILHB) upon the recommendation of IHB.
+IHB may authorize temporary removal of a marker for maintenance work.
+In an emergency situation, IHB may authorize the removal and disposition of markers that have been damaged or are at risk.